tasosmali/SCMR/README.md

 2017 Testing photo upcoming ...

+### Tutorial Videos
+There are also 2 tutorial videos we made for our original presentation (the original photo was cropped from one of these videos).
+If you try the experiment above and are unable to acheive a working solution, just email the author of this repository for a copy.

 ## Acknowledgements
 - Waqas Haque: Project partner, for transforming what we learned into a form that fit the course material.